 Of course, try not to pulse your nuts and fruit TOO much otherwise you'll end up with a buttery bliss ball rather than cookie dough!

 I used a scalloped cookie cutter to cut out shapes from the dough.
-However, the dough is quite textured so you may not always get defined 'scalloped' edges.
-In other words, you can use a simple round cookie cutter!
+However, the dough is quite textured so you may not always get neat and defined 'scalloped' edges.
+Alternatively, you can just use a simple round cookie cutter!

 Baking the cookies